⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Search Authority Changes With Status

-During detention, searches are limited.
+During detention, search authority is limited.

 Officers may conduct:

-Only if safety concerns exist
+Only when safety concerns justify it

-During arrest, search authority expands.
+During arrest, authority expands.

 Incident to arrest, officers may search: